chrplr/PCBS/README.md

    mouse as quickly as possible.
 The reaction times must be recorded in a file for further analyses.

-    - Here is a [solution using
+2. Here is a [solution using
     pygame](reaction-times/simple-detection-visual-pygame.py).
 Run it and check
     `reaction_times.csv`.

-    - Here is a [solution using
+3. Here is a [solution using
     expyriment](reaction-times/simple-detection-visual-expyriment.py).

    Run the previous script.
 Check the results file in the folder `data`.
+Launch
-Launch ipython in the `data` folder and type:
+    ipython in the `data` folder and type:

          import pandas as pd
          d = pd.read_csv('simple-detection... .xpd',comment='#')
          d.RT.mean()
          d.RT.std()
          d.RT[1:].mean()

          import matplotlib.pyplot as plt plt.hist(d.RT)

-3. Read <https://docs.expyriment.org/Tutorial.html> to understand the basic pinciples of expyriment.
+4. Read <https://docs.expyriment.org/Tutorial.html> to understand the basic principles of expyriment.
 See `PCBS/expyriment_template.py``

-4. Modify `simple-detection-visual-expyriment.py` to play a short sound (`click.wav`) in lieu of displaying a cross.
-Thus you have a simple detection audio experiment.
+5. Modify `simple-detection-visual-expyriment.py` to play a short sound (`click.wav`) in lieu of displaying a cross.
+Thus you have created a simple detection audio experiment.

-5. Modify the script to have 3 blocks of trials: one in which the target is visual, one in which it is audio, and one in which it is randomly visual or auditory.
+6. Modify the script to have 3 blocks of trials: one in which the target is visual, one in which it is audio, and one in which it is randomly visual or auditory.
 Are we slowed down in the latter condition?